Jerry Seinfeld Tells Why He Won’t Do Another TV Show And Answers Howard Stern’s Questions

 “You know, it’s funny that you say that, because Michael Richards is one of those parts where you could never cast somebody else.
 But now that you mention it, Andy could have pulled off Kramer.”

 The Inquisitr reported that Netflix has already bought the rights to Seinfeld’s namesake show and that it will be available to stream on its platform in 2021.
-The iconic show’s grab appears to be in an effort to stand up to Apple TV+ and HBOMax’s competing services.
+The decision to pick up the iconic show appears to be an effort to compete with the Apple TV+ and HBOMax’s streaming services.